This is a post about The Compound Effect, a very popular book by Darren Hardy, who happens to be the editor of Success Magazine.

 About Darren Hardy

 Once you form good habits and become consistent with those habits, you will be unstoppable.
 Successful people have great habits and unsuccessful people have bad habits.
 It’s not the most talented people who win.
-Instead, it’s the people with the best habits, daily routine, work ethic and persistence.
+Instead, it’s the people with the best habits, daily routine, work ethic and persistence who win.

 Most people give up way too quickly.
 Anything worth accomplishing takes time, lots of time.
 When you form new habits, or start something new, you have to put in the time.
 There are no shortcuts or ways to circumvent this.